mdsol/kender/README.md

   project configuration.

-The main benefit of Kender is that run all the test related software by default.
+The main benefit of Kender is that all test related software (e.g. Cucumber, RSpec, etc.) is run by default.

 ## Usage